 Once hired, you’ll need to complete two federal forms and provide relevant ID (see below) before you can start work.
 Students can go to the Business Office (Barn 105) to process this paperwork.
 New students entering in the fall can also bring their paperwork to the Financial Aid/Student Employment table at Orientation.
 International students who have additional questions can check in with Kate Child in Academic Advising who is the Primary Designated Official for International Students.
-Students who worked on campus last year only need to fill these forms out if they previously filed “exempt,” or if their tax status has changed significantly in some other way.
+Students who have worked on campus in the past do not need to file these forms every year.
+They only need to re-file the W-4 form if they previously filed “exempt,” or if their tax status has changed significantly in some other way.

 Form W-4.
 This is a tax-withholding form and all students who are working must have one on file.
 Essentially, this is how you tell the government how much should be withheld from each paycheck for tax purposes.
 The College cannot tell you how to complete this, so if you can, complete it before arriving with help from family or an accountant/tax advisor.
 Print the W-4 form, complete it as instructed, and bring the original to campus.
 The only part you have to complete is the bottom half of page 1 titled Employee’s Withholding Allowance Certificate.
 The last thing you do is sign and date that section.
 Remember to keep a copy for your own records.
 Complete this form in ink.
 Hand signature is required on this form.

 Form I-9.
 This is an employment-eligibility form that is generally required by the government for everyone who is employed in the U.S. Although there are a lot of instructions for this form, it’s really pretty simple.
-Print the I-9 form and complete Section 1: Employee Information and Attestation.
+You only need to fill out the front side of page one.
 The last thing you’ll do is sign and date that section.
 Everything else is up to the College.
-In order for us to complete the form so you are eligible to work, you must bring with you original identification documents.
+In order for us to complete the form so you are eligible to work, you must bring original identification documents with the form to turn it in.
 We need to see the actual documents and cannot accept photocopies or faxes.
 There is a complete list of acceptable identification forms on page nine of the form.
-If you have your Passport, it will serve for both columns.
-Please note that if you do not provide a document from column A, you will need to produce documents from both column B and column C. Bring the original to campus with you and remember to keep a copy for your records.

 Successful processing of your I-9 and W-4 will allow you to submit your timesheets online and collect wages.
 The first time you log in, you will be prompted to agree to the College’s Terms and Conditions of Employment before you are able to complete your timesheet.
 You can record your hours throughout the week and save the form each time, but note that timesheets will not be processed for payment until you submit them.
-Those of you interested in direct deposit can fill out the Direct Deposit Form and submit this directly to the Business Office in Barn 105.
-List of timesheet due dates and pay dates.
+If you are interested in direct deposit, you can select that option in your ADP profile; in the absence of direct deposit, paychecks are delivered to campus mailboxes.
+See list of timesheet due dates and pay dates.